skirtles-code/vue-examples/docs/patterns/coupled-components-with-provide-inject.md

 ## Alternatives

 Sometimes it's possible to implement this type of tight coupling using `render` functions and direct manipulation of the VNodes.
 That requires digging into the internals of Vue, which can lead to some unpleasant surprises if you aren't sure what you're doing.
+I created a library called [`@skirtle/vue-vnode-utils`](https://skirtles-code.github.io/vue-vnode-utils/) that makes this kind of VNode manipulation a little easier.
+There's an [accordion example](https://skirtles-code.github.io/vue-vnode-utils/examples.html#adding-component-v-model) in that library's docs that is functionally very similar to the one mentioned above.

 Another alternative is to use scoped slots, though they require the consuming template to get involved.